Metricstream Logo

 As outlined in the Expectations for Banks (EfB), operational continuity in resolution (OCIR) refers to the ability to effectively implement, from an operational point of view, the resolution strategy and, consequently, to stabilize and restructure the bank.

-• Have in place cost and pricing structures for services which are predictable, transparent and set on an arm’s length basis
+• Ensure that pricing and cost structures for services are transparent, predictable, and established on an arm's length basis.

 In the US, the Federal Financial Institutions Examination Council (FFIEC) and the Federal Reserve seem to be following much of the same reviews with an increased focus on large financial institutions (LFI’s).